apehex/tokun/.github/README.md

 Current tokenizers have notorious issues that are bringing all the LLMs down.

-`tokun` is a NN model specialized in text tokenization.
+`tokun` is a model specialized in text embedding.
+It is **lossless** while providing **high input compression**.

-It produces 256-embedding vectors equivalent to 64 UTF-32-BE bytes.
+`tokun` produces vectors of dimension 256 equivalent to 64 UTF-32-BE bytes.

-IE each `tokun` embedding can be thought of as a token of length 16 characters.
+IE each embedding can be thought of as a *token of length 16 characters*.

 But these vectors are more than basic IDs, they keep meaningful information on their constituting parts.

-The architecture, dataviz, ambition and results are detailed in the [articles](../articles).

 ## Features